Dimitri-Kfoury/stock-prices/README.md

 ## Install packages

-Start by installing dependencies in the project directory and the nodejs terminal with:
+Start by installing dependencies in the project directory by typing in your terminal:

-### npm install
+### npm `install`

 ## Available Scripts